dangerouse/spree_multi_share/README.md

 spree_multi_share
 =================

 Extension for Spree that allows customers to share products with contacts from any of the popular cloud services (MSN, AOL, Google, Outlook, and OSX).
-Powered by CloudSponge.
+Powered by <a href='http://www.cloudsponge.com'>CloudSponge</a>.

 Installation
 =================